Paraguaná refinery complex: History

+In 1945, the national government authorized the transnational companies Creole Petroleum Corporation and Shell de Venezuela to build two oil refineries near Punto Fijo, which was decisive for the rise of this city.

-The Cardón Refinery of Royal Dutch Shell started operations in 1949 with capacity to refine 30 koilbbl/d.
+The Cardón Refinery of Shell started operations in 1949 with capacity to refine 30 koilbbl/d.
 It currently handles 305 koilbbl/d.
 The Amuay Refinery was established by Creole Petroleum in 1950.
 It started having a capacity of 60 koilbbl/d and nowadays it can refine 645 koilbbl/d.
 The Bajo Grande Refinery, built in 1956 by Richmond (now Chevron), has the capacity to refine 16 koilbbl/d.

-In 1997, a joint venture of BOC Gases and Foster Wheeler built a 50 Mcuft/d hydrogen production facility next to the Amuay refinery.
+In 1997, a joint venture of BOC and Foster Wheeler built a 50 Mcuft/d hydrogen production facility next to the Amuay refinery.
 This hydrogen facility was the largest in South America.